Expansive automorphisms of totally disconnected, locally compact groups

-{ {\em Classification}: 22D05 (primary); 22D45, 22E20, 37A25, 37P20 (secondary)\ \emph{of $G$ such that $G_j$ is normal in $G_{j-1}$ for $j\in \{1,\ldots,n\}$ and every $\alpha_j$-stable closed normal subgroup of $G_{j-1}/G_j$ is discrete or open, where $\alpha_j$ denotes the induced automorphism $G_{j-1}/G_j\to G_{j-1}/G_j$, $gG_j\mto\alpha(g)G_j$.
+$\;$\ of expansive automorphisms $\alpha_j$ of certain Hausdorff quotient groups $G/N_j$ of $G$ such that $G=\pl\, G/N_j$ (see \cite{Wi3}).
+Our goal is to improve the understanding in the case of non-compact groups.
+Special cases of expansive automorphisms are automorphisms $\alpha\colon G\to G$ which are \emph{contractive} in the sense that $\alpha^n(g)\to 1$ as $n\to\infty$ for each $g\in G$ (see Remark~\ref{contrexpa}).
+The structure of totally disconnected, locally compact groups admitting contractive automorphisms was elucidated in~\cite{GaW} (building on earlier work like \cite{Sie} and \cite{Wan}), and the results obtained there can also be used as tools in the investigation of expansive automorphisms (as we shall see).
+Other key ingredients are the structure theory of totally disconnected, locally compact groups (\cite{Wi1}, \cite{Wi2}), in which contractive automorphisms play an important role (as worked out in~\cite{BaW}).\ \emph{of $G$ such that $G_j$ is normal in $G_{j-1}$ for $j\in \{1,\ldots,n\}$ and every $\alpha_j$-stable closed normal subgroup of $G_{j-1}/G_j$ is discrete or open, where $\alpha_j$ denotes the induced automorphism $G_{j-1}/G_j\to G_{j-1}/G_j$, $gG_j\mto\alpha(g)G_j$.
 Moreover, one can achieve that each of the quotient groups $G_{j-1}/G_j$ is discrete, abelian or topologically perfect.}\ is a subgroup of~$G$ called the associated \emph{contraction group}.
 In general, $U_\alpha$ need not be closed.
 However, if~$\alpha$ is expansive, then the topology on~$U_\alpha$ ``can be made locally compact,'' i.e., it can be refined to a totally disconnected, locally compact group topology~$\tau^*$ with respect to which~$\alpha|_{U_\alpha}$ is contractive (see \cite[Proposition~9]{Si2} for this fact, or our Lemma~\ref{expalcp}).